quicwg/base-drafts/draft-ietf-quic-transport.md

 Error Code:

-: A 16-bit error code which indicates the reason for closing this connection.
-A CONNECTION_CLOSE frame of type 0x1c uses codes from the space defined in
+: A variable length integer error code which indicates the reason for closing this connection.
+A CONNECTION_CLOSE frame of type 0x1c uses codes from the space defined in {{error-codes}}.
+A CONNECTION_CLOSE frame of type 0x1d uses codes from the application protocol error code space;
-  {{error-codes}}.
-A CONNECTION_CLOSE frame of type 0x1d uses codes from the application protocol error code space; see {{app-error-codes}}
+  see {{app-error-codes}}

 Frame Type: